-While other places in America are getting colder, San Diego still has perfect beach weather without oppressive heat or humidity.
-One of the best places to visit in San Diego in October is Balboa Park.
-There are so many attractions within Balboa Park that you could easily spend several days there.
+While other places in America are getting colder, San Diego still has perfect beach weather without oppressive heat or humidity, making it one of the best vacation spots in California in October.

 In fact, the world-famous San Diego Zoo could take up an entire day all by itself.
 If you’ve got kids, Halloween festivities at the San Diego Zoo last for most of the month.

 If you’re more interested in culture, visit the San Diego Museum of Man in the California Tower.

-This beach has often been voted one of the best beaches in the world, and if you’re from a colder climate it will be exciting to spend all day outside basking in the sunshine this time of year.
+This beach has often been voted one of the best beaches in the world, and if you’re from a colder climate it feel amazing to spend all day outside basking in the sunshine this time of year.